ros-navigation/docs.nav2.org/index.rst

 The expected inputs to Nav2 are TF transformations conforming to REP-105, a map source if utilizing the Static Costmap Layer, a BT XML file, and any relevant sensor data sources.
 It will then provide valid velocity commands for the motors of a holonomic or non-holonomic robot to follow.
-We currently support holonomic and differential-drive base types but plan to support Ackermann (car-like) robots as well in the near future.
+We currently support all of the major robot types: holonomic, differential-drive, legged, and ackermann (car-like) base types!
+We support them uniquely with both circular and arbitrarily-shaped robots for SE2 collision checking.

 It has tools to: